learn-co-curriculum/js-rails-as-api-creating-a-rails-api-from-scratch/README.md

 ## Using the `--api` Flag

-To create an API-only Rails build from scratch, include the `--api` after the name of the Rails application name upon creation:
+To create an API-only Rails build from scratch, include the `--api` flag after the name of the Rails application upon creation:

 ```sh
 rails new bird-watcher-api --api